demingfactor/storytellingsa/src/cms/events/2023-11-29-saturday-20-january-2024-theme-books.md

 **Free Event**

-* ... $5 Donation/raffle appreciated.
+* ... $5 Donation/Raffle appreciated.

-  * Funds also raised by Bargains-4-Cash Produce Stall which people add to &/or buy from.
+  * Funds also raised by **Bargains-4-Cash Produce Stal**l which people add to &/or buy from.